pepkit/looper/tests/data/hello_looper-dev/README.md

 This repository contains examples

-1. `/basic` - A basic example pipeline and project.
+1. `/minimal` - A basic example pipeline and project.
+2. `/intermediate` - An intermediate example pipeline and project with a couple extra options.
+3. `/advanced` - A more advanced example, showcasing the capabilities of Looper.
-2. `/pephub` - Example of how to point looper to PEPhub.
+4. `/pephub` - Example of how to point looper to PEPhub.
-3. `/pipestat` - Example of a pipeline that uses pipestat for recording results.
+5. `/pipestat` - Example of a pipeline that uses pipestat for recording results.
-4. `/csv` - How to use a pipeline with a CSV sample table (no YAML config)
+6. `/csv` - How to use a pipeline with a CSV sample table (no YAML config)

 Each example contains: